-- ESF 132 Introduces students to their field of study and a road map for study in their respective academic major.
+- ESF 132 Seminars Introduces students to their field of study and a road map for study in their respective academic major during the first semester.

-- Student-to-Student MentorsThis program links new first-year students to returning ESF students in a mentoring relationship during the Fall semester.
-For a sample of the Leadership Through Mentoring course syllabus, please visit http://est301.blogspot.com/.
+- Student-to-Student MentorsThis program links new first-year students to returning ESF students in a mentoring partnership during the Fall semester.

 Other areas of emphasis in the FYE program include the following:

 Community Service & Service Learning

 First year students participate in community service thereby creating a stronger bond with the surrounding community.